agile-ts/documentation/docs/packages/core/api/collection/group/Introduction.md

 ```ts
 const MY_GROUP = MY_COLLECTION.createGroup("groupName", [/*initial Items*/]);
 ```
-A Collection can have any number of Groups and won't lose its redundant behavior.
+We can add any number of Groups to the Collection and won't lose its redundant behavior.
 This is because a Group only caches the Item values based on the array of `item keys` it represents, to avoid unnecessary recomputations.